Cardiology Associates of North MS

 Lipid Reduction Therapy

-For some, reducing and managing cholesterol levels, particularly bad cholesterol (LDL), may be accomplished through improved diet and exercise.
-However, many individuals also require the additional assistance of medication.
-Depending on your LDL (bad) cholesterol level and your other risk factors for cardiovascular disease, your physician may prescribe one of a variety of cholesterol lowering drugs on the market today.
+Many individuals with LDL (bad) cholesterol require the additional assistance of medication.
+Depending on your LDL (bad) cholesterol level and your other risk factors for cardiovascular disease, your physician may prescribe one of a variety of cholesterol-lowering drugs on the market today.

 Anti-Coagulant Therapy